flyingrobots/ninelives/ninelives-cookbook/README.md

 ## Why a separate crate?
 To keep the core `ninelives` crate lean while providing richer, opinionated recipes and runnable samples without pulling extra weight into core builds.

+## Notes on tuning
+- Timeouts: set to your service’s p95/p99, not the defaults here.
+- Backoff: increase base if your downstream rate-limits; decrease if you need faster recovery.
+- Bulkhead: set `max_in_flight` to sustainable concurrency for your dependency, not CPU cores.
+- Hedge: works best when downstream variance is high; disable if backend can’t handle extra load.